AI-first/24-AIs-of-Christmas/README.md

 Everyone is welcome.
 Clear your agenda, leave your email client at home and dive in!

+To keep things low key we will probably do "first come, first served" on the door.
+Once the location is full, that's it.

 Not sure you are a AI wizzard?
 Doesn't matter you might have a problem people want to work on.